Model Theory for a Compact Cardinal: Basic stability

 \section{Basic stability}

+For a complete first order $T$, being stable has many equivalent definitions; see \cite{Sh:c}.
+We define the parallel properties for a complete $\bbL_{\theta,\theta}$-theory and try to sort out the implications.

-A difference with the first order case which may be confusing is that the existence of long order is not so strong and does not imply other versions of unstability, see Example \ref{y45}.
+A difference with the first order case which may be confusing is that the existence of long orders is not so strong and does not imply other versions of unstability, see in particular \ref{y45}.

+In Definition \ref{y2} below, defining the notions ``$\iota$-unstable" generally demand more when $\iota$ increase; it seems reasonable that we shall order the parts of \ref{y2} in increasing order by $\iota$, but we deviate putting ``4-unstable" just after ``1-unstable" as it is more easy to define than 2/3-unstable.